canlab/Neuroimaging_Pattern_Masks/spatial_basis_functions/transcriptomic_gradients/README.md

 fslmaths transcriptomic_gradients.nii.gz -dilall -s 2.548 -mas ~/.matlab/canlab/Neuroimaging_Pattern_Masks/templates/MNI152NLin6Asym_T1_1mm.nii.gz transcriptomic_gradients.nii.gz

-It isn't entirely clear what template the coordinates from Hawrylycz et al. are registered to, but whichever they are they were realigned using nonlinear transformations to a MNI152Nlin2009cSym template (note, sym, not asym) by
+It isn't entirely clear what template the coordinates from Hawrylycz et al. are registered to in Vogel et al. It's not the original space but rather a nonlinear one but there are actually two available.
+One is available here

 https://github.com/gdevenyi/AllenHumanGeneMNI/

-And to an unknown template in the poster and gitrepo from
+And another is in the poster and gitrepo from

 Gorgolewski KJ, Fox AS, Chang L, Schäfer A, Arélin K, Burmann I, Sacher J, Margulies DS.
 "Tight fitting genes: finding relations between statistical maps and gene expression patterns" (2014) OHBM